 How Can I Provide Input?

-The City needs to know what communities of interest the residents would like to be considered.
+The City needs to know what communities of interest our residents would like to be considered.
 For instance, are there specific social, cultural, ethnic, or economic interests?
 Should school attendance areas, single-family and multi-family housing unit areas, income levels, or areas around parks or other neighborhood landmarks be considered?
 The City needs to hear from you!

 Statement of Principles